hbeni/fgcom-mumble/README.md

 ## Compiling
 The FGCom-mumble client plugin needs to be in binary form.
-**TODO:** basicly a make based approach: get the source, get the dependencies, run make and load the resulting plugin trough your mumble client.
+**TODO:** basicly a `make` based approach: get the source, get the dependencies, run make and load the resulting plugin trough your mumble client.
 Possibly a make install could copy the plugin to mubmles plugin directory?
 Lets see how this is implemented in the mumble client first....

 ### Running the client
 TODO: Nicer text needed, but basicly:
 - compatible to fgcom-standalone protocol, so vey much all halfaway recent fgfs instances should handle it out of the box
-- connect to fgfs mumble server
+- connect your mumble client to fgfs mumble server
 - enable your plugin in your standard mumble client
 - join the `fgcom-mumble` channel
 - start flightgear with enabled fgcom-mumble protocol ("`--generic=socket,out,2,127.0.0.1,16661,udp,fgcom-mumble`")
-- start using your radio stack
+- start using your radio stack (standard FGCom PTT is space for COM1 and shift-space for COM2)